 John Dewar is a partner in the London office of Milbank LLP and a member of the firm's Global Project, Energy and Infrastructure Finance Group.
 John is widely recognised as a leading individual in his field by a number of journals, among them: Chambers UK (which designated him among the first tier of Project Finance lawyers in the UK); Chambers Global; The Legal 500; and the Who's Who of Project Finance.
-He has advised on a number of mining projects in a number of countries including Greenland, Ireland, Mongolia, Romania, Saudi Arabia, Sierra Leone, Tanzania, Uganda and the UK.
-He has built an extremely broad practice and outstanding reputation for advising on the most innovative and significant "market-first" transactions around the world.
-His practice focuses on advising parties in the development and financing of mining and metals, oil and gas, natural resources, independent power, renewable energy, telecommunications, satellite and other infrastructure projects.
+His recent mining project experience includes advising on the Skouries Gold and Copper Mine in Greece, the Sangdong Tungsten Mining Project in the Republic of Korea, the Ambatovy Nickel and Cobalt Mining Project in Madagascar and the Oyu Tolgoi Copper and Gold Mining Project in Mongolia.
+He is also currently advising on green steel projects which are key to decarbonising the global economy.

-Milbank LLP 100 Liverpool Street London, EC2M 2AT United Kingdom Tel: +44 20 7615 3004 Email: jdewar@milbank.com URL: www.milbank.com
+Milbank LLP 100 Liverpool Street London, E C2M 2AT United Kingdom

+Tel: +44 20 7615 3004 Email: jdewar@milbank.com URL: www.milbank.com

-Emily Whittaker is an associate in the London office of Milbank LLP and a member of the firm's Global Project, Energy and Infrastructure Finance Group.
-Emily has assisted with advising lenders and sponsors on a range of financing transactions, including energy, infrastructure and mining projects.
-She has strong experience working on a number of cross-border transactions involving commercial lenders, export credit agencies and development finance institutions, and has worked on some of the largest mining projects across the world.
-Her transactional experience includes advising on the US\$4.4 billion Oyu Tolgoi Copper and Gold Mining Project in Mongolia, the Platreef Gold-Nickel-Copper Mine Project in South Africa, and the Sangdong Tungsten Mine Project in the Republic of Korea.
+Emily Whittaker is a senior associate in the Global Project, Energy and Infrastructure Finance Group.
+She advises lenders and sponsors on the development, financing and restructuring of a broad range of international and cross-border projects across a variety of industry sectors, including energy, infrastructure and mining projects.
+Emily has considerable experience advising on multi-sourced project financings involving export credit agencies, multilaterals and development finance institutions.
+Her recent transactional experience includes advising on the Skouries Gold and Copper Mine in Greece, the Sangdong Tungsten Mine Project in the Republic of Korea, the financing and reprofiling of the Oyu Tolgoi Copper and Gold Mining Project in Mongolia and the Platreef Gold-Nickel-Copper Mine Project in South Africa.